 Since first being approved by the F.D.A. in 1987, statins have become a central component in fighting heart disease risk.
 They are used in cases when exercise and proper diet alone do not sufficiently lower a person’s cholesterol.

 Common Zocor Side Effects

-Patients and doctors are warned not to use high dosages of Zocor.
-The U.S. Food and Drug Administration (FDA) defines a high dosage of Zocor as 80 milligrams.
-Patients who have taken Zocor at 80 milligrams per day, for at least one year, without any Zocor side effects are allowed to continue to do so.
-However, their risk for Zocor side effects is substantially larger.
+The U.S. Food and Drug Administration (FDA) has warned not to use high dosages of Zocor.
+The FDA defines a high dosage of Zocor as 80 milligrams, and though patients who have taken Zocor at 80 milligrams per day, for at least one year, without any Zocor side effects have been allowed to continue to do so, their risk for Zocor side effects is substantially larger.

 - Abdominal pain

 - Memory loss